DescriptionPlanting InstructionsAfter CareDelivery & Guarantee

-Rosemary Leaf Willow Plants - Delivered by Mail Order from the Nursery with a 1 Year Guarantee
+Delivered by Mail Order Direct from our Nursery with a Year Guarantee

+Rosemary Leaf Willow plants are only delivered bareroot, during winter (Nov-March).
 All of our young trees and shrubs are measured by their height in centimetres above the ground (the roots aren't measured).

 Common Names: Hoary Willow, Rosemary Leaf Willow

-History & uses of Salix rosmarinifolia
+History & uses of Salix rosmarinifolia:

-Formerly known as Salix rosmarinifolia, this tree has now officially been reclassified as Salix eleagnos angustifolia, although most books haven't taken up the new name.
+Formerly known as Salix rosmarinifolia, this tree has now officially been reclassified as Salix elaeagnos angustifolia, although most books haven't taken up the new name.
 It is a good source of thin, flexible stems for basket weaving when it is cut back hard every year.
 It has won the RHS Award of Garden Merit for being attractive and easy to grow.

 Notes on planting Rosemary Leaf Willow: